b3yond/solidarityGame/CONCEPT.md

 * Outlaw or legalize research

 ### Standard Political Parties

+The idea is that successful and well organized players form a forth party.
+This party can then ally alternately with the libdems and labour to pass policy.
+Usually, on one topic, one traditional party is against it, another in favour of it, and one doesn't have a strong stance.
+Execs can start bribing or influencing the party with the weak stance to pass policy.
+(This is especially useful if Commoners are politically weak)

+Another interesting strategy would be to infiltrate the ChristM and use their votes to pass policy.
+Funny way to get a Senator position.

 Labour Party
 * Want full employment - we need to finance work places